Skip to main contentSkip to article

 Langley Memorial Hospital area

-The blocks immediately north and west of Langley Memorial Hospital (22051 Fraser Highway — about five blocks west of Five Corners, NOT at the 216/48 corner).
+The blocks immediately north and west of Langley Memorial Hospital (22051 Fraser Highway — about five blocks east of Five Corners, NOT at the 216/48 corner).
 LMH is a roughly 250-bed Fraser Health acute-care site; the 2021 ED expansion added 49 patient treatment bays and 2 dedicated trauma bays in a one-storey addition ($32M project), and a new Patient Care Tower funding announcement was made in 2024.
 Healthcare-worker buyer concentration is highest here — sub-5-minute commute on foot or by car.
 Emergency-route designation and helipad operations on Fraser Highway / 220B Street mean the corridor functions differently from a typical Langley side street, and that affects valuation for properties on the immediate corridor.

 Old Yale Road corridor